readmeio/rdme/README.md

 #### Installing `rdme` to a Project

-The recommended approach for shared projects is to install `rdme` in your project's dependencies.
-That way you don't run into unexpected behavior with mismatching versions of `rdme`.
+The recommended approach for shared projects is to install `rdme` in your project's dependencies, that way you don't run into unexpected behavior with mismatching versions of `rdme`.
 We also suggest using the `--save-dev` flag since `rdme` is typically used as part of a CI process and is unlikely to be running in your production application:

 ```sh
 npm install rdme --save-dev